 - An elephant safari is eco-friendly as no unwanted secretions are released into the environment.
 Thus you make an indirect effort in saving the environment by choosing this mode of safari.

 - No noisy sound is produced when you travel on the mammoth’s back and all that you get is free air.
 Thus, an elephant safari certainly provides your exploration in a calm ambiance.

 - There is a sense of security while you are on an elephant safari.
 You will have a sense of safety on its top.
 The trained guides conduct these safaris hence all that you have to do is relish the spectacle.

 - There is perfect visibility of the forest when you are on the back of an elephant.
 The height of the giant helps in observing more area at an instance.

 Let’s explore some facts that make a jeep safari worth undertaking for wildlife lovers.

 - Jeep Safari is the safest mode of jungle excursion.
 It has speed and you will also feel safer from the attack of wild animals.

 - While exploring the wild, you will also need a comfortable ride.
 Jeep Safari renders spectacular views of forests in an extremely comfortable ride.
 You get to relish the vistas while sitting on a relaxing seat that gives you a unique sense of luxury amid nature’s bounty.

-- While on the trip, maximum travelers have a certain limitations of time.
-Thus, time-consumption becomes the major factor while choosing a safari.
-As jeeps have speed, you can view maximum part of a park in lesser time; hence, it is a time saving safari.
+- While on the trip, maximum travelers have certain limitations of time.
+Thus, time consumption becomes the major factor when choosing a safari.
+As jeeps have speed, you can view the maximum part of a park in lesser time; hence, it is a time-saving safari.

 - Jeep Safari allows more flexibility in planning an itinerary.
-It will depend on your convenience..
-While in case of the animal safaris, you have to take under consideration the animal’s routine and needs as well.
+It will depend on your convenience.
+While in case of the animal safaris, you have to take into consideration the animal’s routine and needs as well.